department-of-veterans-affairs/va.gov-team/platform/cms/collaboration-cycle/design-intent.md

 # Design Intent
-Did we recommend a Design Intent in the Collaboration Cycle Request ticket?
+Did the CMS team recommend a Design Intent in your CMS Collaboration Cycle Request ticket?
 If so, follow the below guidelines to get started.

 ## Owner
 CMS Team